 Peekage saw the problem with data mining and thought of an efficient way for businesses to gather firsthand information from consumers digitally.
 It uses Artificial Intelligence to match targeted samplers with the products they want to try.

-In exchange for rewards, users are sent products they want to sample and give an insightful report for the specific brand.
+In exchange for rewards, Usersusers are sent products they want to sample, and in return give an insightful report on the specific brand.

 This allows brands to reach a broader network as consumers learn about the product firsthand.

 1- No matter how good of an idea a business proposition is, customers still drive the demand for the product.